Get exclusive member benefits & effect social change. Join Today

 An opioid overdose requires emergency medical treatment.
 A nurse at the hospital or emergency room will first measure your:

-Your doctor may order a toxicology screening to determine the overall effects of the overdose on your body.
-In the meantime, he or she will give you naloxone.
-This medication prevents the drug from further affecting your central nervous system.
+The emergency room provider may order a toxicology screening to determine the overall effects of the overdose on your body.
+In the meantime, they may give you a drug known as naloxone.
+This medication prevents the opioid from further affecting your central nervous system.
 Your doctor may also place you on oxygen support if the overdose has affected your breathing.

 Complications can arise if you mix alcohol with opioids.
 These include:

 Dependence on opioids may also be a problem.
-Contact your doctor immediately if you have addiction concerns.
+Contact your healthcare provider immediately if you have addiction concerns.

 The outlook for this condition depends on the severity of your overdose.
 Mild cases are the easiest to treat and require short hospital visits.
 More severe cases require longer hospital stays and medical monitoring.

-Treatment can resolve mild overdoses.
-However, this doesn’t address intentional intoxication or addiction.
+Treatment can resolve mild overdoses, but this doesn’t address intentional intoxication or addiction.
 Behavioral therapy may be required for a healthy long-term outlook.
-Talk to your doctor about psychological and psychiatric treatments that can help you get better.
+Talk to your primary care provider about psychological and psychiatric treatments that can help you get better.

 You may also consider: